30 Best GMT Watches to Buy Right Now

 Nevertheless, the watch industry has widely adopted “GMT” as it’s standard for watch movements that can determine multiple timezones, typically two, simultaneously.
 This means that instead of just having the time and date, a second 12 to 24-hour handset is added to the watch so one can read “Local time” and “Home time” - Making GMT watches incredibly useful for travelers.

-We thought we’d take a look at 35 of our favorite GMT watches.
+I thought I’d take a look at 30 of my favorite GMT watches.
 Check out the list below:

 Rolex GMT-Master II “Pepsi”

 The watch measures in at a modest 40mm and features all of the typical Rolex hallmarks.
-The stainless steel is alternating brushed and polished, while the white gold bezel features Rolex's excellent ceramic insert in a Pepsi 24-hour configuration.
-If you can get it at retail, it’ll come with a price tag of $10,750 USD, but it’s selling of upwards of 20 to 30 thousand dollars on the secondary.
+The stainless steel is alternating brushed and polished, while the bezel features Rolex's excellent ceramic insert in a Pepsi 24-hour configuration.
+If you can get it at retail, it’ll come with a price tag of $10,900 USD, but it’s selling of upwards of $20,000 USD on the secondary.

-The Omega Planet Ocean 600M GMT has been argued to be the next true competition to the Rolex GMT Master-II, so naturally, it makes the second spot on the list.
+The Omega Planet Ocean 600M GMT has been argued to be the true competition to the Rolex GMT Master-II, so naturally, it takes the second spot on the list.
 First, the watch is widely available so you can probably go and pick one up today if you watched to.

 Some differentiators for the Planet Ocean 600M is a crown at 10 o’clock, as well as its 43.5mm wear size.
 So the diver is a hefty watch, there’s no doubt about it.
-The dial and bezel are highly legible and easy to read, and the orange accents just make it even more so.
-The stainless steel bracelet is incredibly comfortable, and the fact that it runs on the in-house Omega Co-Axial movement, the 600M GMT is a solid value proposition at $7,800 USD.
+The dial and bezel are highly legible and easy to read, and the white and black bezel gives off a unique, modern aesthetic.
+The stainless steel bracelet is incredibly comfortable, and the fact that it runs on the in-house Omega Co-Axial movement, the 600M GMT is a solid value proposition at $8,700 USD.

-To spare yet another Pepsi GMT (which is the watch that made the Bulgari Aluminium GMT popular), we’ve opted to include our favorite colorway with the Vespucci Special Edition Aluminium GMT.
-Featuring the second time zone as a ring on the inside of the dial, the pointer hand has an electric yellow tip making it superbly legible and allows for the Bulgari branding on the bezel.
+To spare yet another Pepsi GMT (which is the watch that made the Bulgari Aluminium GMT popular), we’ve opted to include our favorite colorway with the Aluminium GMT X Fender.
+Featuring the second time zone as a ring on the inside of the dial, allowing for the Bulgari branding on the bezel.

 Interestingly enough, the watch material is an Aluminum / Titanium alloy that makes the watch extremely light and easy to wear.
 The rubber strap locks at the center of the case and provides a very flexible and secure fit.
-The bezel is also made with a rubber insert to provide shock resistance as well as a unique feel that we really like at Wrist Enthusiast.
-The can pick up the the Bulgari Aluminium Vespucci Special Edition GMT for a very modest $3,950 USD.
+The bezel is also made with a rubber insert to provide shock resistance as well as a unique feel that I really like.
+Plus, the brown gradient dial, and the brown bezel and strap are just incredibly unique.
+You can pick up the the Bulgari Aluminium X Fender GMT for a very modest $4,200 USD.

 H. Moser & Cie Heritage Dual Time

 One may not think about Longines when you’re looking for a GMT watch, but the brand has a long history with the complication.
-One of our favorites that has come out of the brand is the Spirit Zulu Time.
-The watch comes in a few different colors and the GMT function was added to pioneer “Land, Air, and Sea”.
-The high contrast dial comes with gold accents that give the watch some vintage flare.
-The watch measures in at 42mm but is only 13.9mm thick in stainless steel, making it extremely wearable.
-Price for the Longines Spirit Zulu Time is $2,950, USD.
+One of my favorites that has come out of the brand is the new Spirit Zulu Time Titanium.
+The watch comes in grade 5 titanium with some really nice high polish on the chamfers of the bracelet and lugs.
+Additionally, the bicolor bezel has a black polished ceramic insert and grey matte ceramic insert.
+Something I haven’t seen before.
+At 39mm in diameter (like the Tudor Black Bay 58 GMT), means that it is an easy wear.
+Price for the COSC-certified Longines Spirit Zulu Time Titanium is $4,275 USD.

 Oris Aquis GMT Date

-Oris has many knock-out models in their catalog, but among our absolute favorites is the Oris Aquis GMT Date.
+Oris has many knock-out models in their catalog, but among my favorites is the Oris Aquis GMT Date.
 The watch combines two key features for the modern adventurer, and that’s dive watch capabilities and a GMT function.
-The Aquis GMT features a highly legible dial in blue with orange accents and some seriously amazing Lume.
+The Aquis GMT features a highly legible dial in blue with yellow accents and some seriously amazing Lume.

-The case measures in at 43.5mm in stainless steel, which does make this watch fairly large, but we’d argue that comes with the territory of a dive GMT capable of 300M Water Resistance.
+The case measures in at 43.5mm in stainless steel, which does make this watch fairly large, but I’d argue that comes with the territory of a dive GMT capable of 300M Water Resistance.
 The bracelet is personally one of my favorites in the industry with a satin brushed center line with polished flanks.
-The best part is that the Aquis GMT isn’t incredibly expensive considering all the features at $2,800 USD.
-You can read more about it on the brands website.
+The best part is that the Aquis GMT isn’t incredibly expensive considering all the features at $3,300 USD.

-One of the more affordable watches on this list is the Farer Charlton.
-This funky little GMT just oozes with nautical vibes with it’s blue dial and red and yellow accents.
-The Quadrant, or “Crosshair” dial is finished in a sunburst pattern which gives high legibility to it’s applied indices.
-The GMT hand is in bright red, soyou can’t miss it at night or even underwater.
-The stainless steel case measures in at a comfortable 41mm and comes on a St Vinere leather strap.
+One of the more affordable watches on this list is the Farer Lander GMT.
+This funky little GMT just oozes with nautical vibes with it’s aqua dial and red and yellow accents.
+The dial is finished in a sunburst pattern which gives high legibility to it’s white indices.
+The GMT hand is in bright red, so you can’t miss it even at night.
+The stainless steel case measures in at a comfortable 39.5mm and comes on a St. Venere leather strap.
 The watch is simply built to explore your surroundings even if they’re in a different time zone.
-Price for the Farer Charlton is $1,450 USD.
+Price for the Farer Lander GMT is $1,465 USD.

 Mauron Musy GMT Sport MU04-203